Coding-Think/Java/chapter0/MarkDown.md

 # How to mome
-The most important of learning is note.
+The most important part of learning is taking notes.
-I have been learned python.But can not remember anything right now.
+I have been learning Python, but I can't remember anything right now.
-So I think the first thing to write down in my note is how to memo.
+So, I think the first thing I should write down in my notes is **how to memo**.
-MarkDown is a good way to do it.
+Markdown is a good way to do this.

 # MarkDown
 ## heading
 *helloworld*